-As of 31 December 2015, the Company's majority shareholder is Agnaten SE, which is domiciled in Rooseveltplatz 4-5, 1090 Vienna, Austria.
+As of 31 December 2016, the Company's majority shareholder is Agnaten SE, which is domiciled in Rooseveltplatz 4-5, 1090 Vienna, Austria.

 In December, 2011, the Company entered into a comprehensive agreement with Agnaten SE, Lucresca SE, an Advisory Committee and further investors.
 The agreement envisages a long-term support for Agnaten SE and Lucresca SE by the Advisory Committee to further develop the Group's business.
-In January 2012, Agnaten SE contributed its JAB Holdings B.V. participation to the Company.
 The agreement provides for a service agreement and a long-term incentive plan for the Advisory Committee as well as capital contributions of the Advisory Committee and other investors.